fieldtrip/website/getting_started/besa.md

 - .tfc contains a time-frequency representation of power or coherence
 - .dat contains multiple source beamformer output on a regular 3D grid

-It is possible to use the low-level functions in FieldTrip to read in the BESA data into Matlab, but it is preferred to use the high-level besa2fieldtrip function.
+It is possible to use the low-level functions in FieldTrip to read in the BESA data into MATLAB, but it is preferred to use the high-level besa2fieldtrip function.
 That function will read the data and format it into a structure that is compatible with fieldtrip.
 Depending of the content of the file, the data will be formatted to appear similar to the output of one of the FieldTrip function

 - .avr converted to ft_timelockanalysis
 - .mul converted to ft_timelockanalysis